NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

 the help page of the function.

 The p-value for the enrichment test is calculated using Fisher’s exact test.
-We illustrate this more with the contingency table below.
+We illustrate the contingency table used for this test below.
 Given a specific bin, for each motif, we end up with a table of weighted counts as shown below.
-They are weighted to correct for sequence composition differences between the foreground and background sets, where foreground reflects the sequences belonging to the bin being testes, and background sequences from all other bins.
+They are weighted to correct for sequence composition differences between the foreground and background sets, where foreground reflects the sequences belonging to the bin being tested, and background sequences from all other bins.

 ============== =========== ==============
 \              with TF hit with no TF hit